brettz9/integrity-matters/README.md

 ## To-dos

-1. Have mode for separate output file
-2. Tests/Coverage
+1. Tests/Coverage
-3. Implement `JSONStrategy`
+2. Implement `JSONStrategy`
-4. See about getting HTML parser to preserve whitespace between attributes so that preserves preexisting whitespace when re-serialized?
+3. See about getting HTML parser to preserve whitespace between attributes so that preserves preexisting whitespace when re-serialized?
     Seems `cheerio` is using
     [dom-serializer](https://github.com/cheeriojs/dom-serializer/blob/master/src/index.ts)